St Andrew's Orthodox Church, Edinburgh: Buccleuch Kirkyard

 The grounds were opened for burials in June 1763.
 On 25 June the following year, William Falconer, an Episcopal bishop, consecrated the kirkyard in the presence of five elders and one deacon of the West Kirk.
 The elders who had requested this irregular ceremony were reprimanded by the Presbytery of Edinburgh.
 The lands of the kirkyard were not formally granted to the West Kirk by the town council until 1768.

 Included in the grounds was site of a windmill, which had pumped water from the Boroughloch to the town for use by brewers.
 The windmill was demolished around the time the chapel was built but gave its name to Windmill Street and Windmill Lane, which border the churchyard.

 Burials in the churchyard include the physician Andrew Duncan; the anthologist David Herd; the educator Alexander Adam; the ministers Robert Hamilton and James Baine; and the poet and minister Thomas Blacklock.
 Cabinet maker and criminal Deacon Brodie is buried against the north wall.
-A plaque on the external wall of the kirkyard at Chapel Street commemorates the internment within Buccleuch Kirkyard of Alison Cockburn, who wrote the lyrics to Flowers of the Forest.
+A plaque on the external wall of the kirkyard at Chapel Street commemorates the interment within Buccleuch Kirkyard of Alison Cockburn, who wrote the lyrics to Flowers of the Forest.
 Charles Darwin, the uncle of Charles Darwin, is also buried in the kirkyard.

 By 1820, the kirkyard had become overcrowded and no new lairs were made available.
 Instead, St Cuthbert's Parish that year opened the East Preston Street Burial Ground in Newington.
 In 1904, the congregation purchased a large corrugated iron hall from Glasgow and erected it in the kirkyard.
 This necessitated the removal of all monuments from the centre of the kirkyard and their reinstatement against the boundary wall.
 Soon after the hall's opening, the Buccleuch session considered letting it out for the contemporary fad of roller skating.
 The idea that youths would roller skate over the dead proved controversial.
 Reaction against the proposals soon spilled into the letters sections of the local press and the session quickly abandoned the idea.